Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Parasol Beach Bar is picturesque with sea views, ideal for romantic dinners, cocktails, and fresh seafood.
 It’s located in Skala Eresou.

-Where To Stay In Lesbos, Greece
+Where To Stay In Lesvos, Greece (Best Areas And Hotels)

 Affordable Accommodation In Lesbos: Loriet Hotel